Study In India portal launched for international students | Education

 Study In India portal launched for international students

-The government on Wednesday launched the Study In India SII portal, a one stop platform to simplify the journey of international students in India.
-The launch of this portal is aimed at making India a hub of global education by welcoming students from diverse backgrounds.
+The government on Wednesday launched the Study In India SII portal, a one stop platform to simplify the journey of international students in the country.
+Study in India Portal is a dedicated website that will provide comprehensive information about the Indian Higher Education Institutions HEIs.

 - Country: